 We only select Gestational Surrogates to become part of our Fertility Bridges Surrogate Program.
 Gestational Surrogates carry a baby that is not genetically related to them.
 The embryos are provided by the Intended Parents for implantation and the eggs of the Surrogate are not used to make the embryos.

 Are there specific qualities you are looking for in a Surrogate?

 We are looking for Surrogates who are healthy, strong and have a positive mental attitude.
-Surrogates must have at least one child and easy pregnancies that deliver on time.
+Surrogates must have at least one child and easy pregnancies.

 Are there age or weight requirements to become a Surrogate?

 Fertility clinics like to work with surrogates between the ages of 21-40 with a BMI <32.